 As Rent Manager’s preferred screening partner, AmRent monitors these laws and implements necessary system and report display adjustments for our mutual customers.
 Our goal is to help you navigate a compliant path when accessing and using consumer reporting information.

-Notifications to impacted companies are communicated by AmRent verbally and/or electronically.
+AmRent communicates notifications to impacted companies verbally and/or electronically.
 If you received one of our emails about compliance changes in your state or city and have questions, please don’t hesitate to reach out to learn more about your obligations.
 Our goal is to help safeguard our customers from potential legal risks surrounding the improper use of information delivered in screening reports.